Last Updated on by

-- If you don’t have a departure flight yet, buy a ticket to wherever on Expedia, save a copy of the email in PDF, then cancel it immediately.
+- If you don’t have a departure flight yet, you can try applying without any flight info first.
+Jose, in the comments below, says he and his friends have done so and been approved.
+Otherwise, buy a ticket to wherever on Expedia, save a copy of the email in PDF, then cancel it immediately.
 Expedia refunds all flights as long as you do it within 24 hours.

 - As Dave T pointed out in the comments, to be 100% sure the flight you book on Expedia has free cancellations within 24 hours, check the “Refundable flight” option under “Advanced Options” in your flight search.
 Then, in the details of the flight you book, the free 24 cancellation policy should be clearly stated.

 - If you have any doubts or difficulties, this post on visatraveler.com has the idiot-proof step-by-step instructions.

 - For families, there are additional requirements including proof you are parents of your children.
 Click here to jump down to Russ’ comment with his experience and the details on what you need.

 3. Submit your online Colombia tourist visa extension application

 Choose “English” on the top right if you think “no problemo” is proper Spanish, then under “Tipo de Tramite” check the box beside “Permiso Temporal de Permanencia para Prorrogar Permanencia.”

 The rest of the form is super straightforward*.
 It won’t take more than a couple minutes if you already have your documents ready.

 *Update: Maybe the “Expedition country” and “Place of birth” fields aren’t straightforward for everyone: